 Keeping Exam Content Secure

 Proctors may never discuss multiple-choice content with anyone; they can only discuss free-response content if that content is released on the College Board website two days after the regularly scheduled exam administration.
 (Late-testing content is not released and may never be discussed.)

 The following criteria are in place to help ensure that exams are administered properly and to avoid any real or perceived conflict of interest.
 A conflict of interest may result in score cancellation.
 The proctor must meet all these criteria:

-When selecting proctors, consider the following: Reliability, attention to detail, maturity, understanding of the importance of the administration, and acceptance of the security policies mandated by the AP Program.
+- Proctors must be responsible adults; they may not be high school students.
+When selecting proctors, consider the following: reliability, attention to detail, maturity, understanding of the importance of the administration, and understanding and acceptance of the security policies mandated by the AP Program.

 - An individual may not proctor an AP Exam or handle materials for an exam in the year in which an immediate family or household member may be taking that exam.
-This is the case whether the immediate family or household member is at the school where the individual works or at any other school.
+This is the case whether the immediate family or household member is at the school where the proctor works or at any other school.

 - Proctors may not take any AP Exam or review in any manner the content of the exam.

 - Proctors may not be employed part or full time at a test preparation company.

 - Proctors may not participate in any coaching activity that addresses the content of secure College Board tests.